KarlGong/ptest/doc/en/index.rst

 ================
 ptest is a light test runner for Python.
 With ptest, you can tag test classes & test cases by decorators, execute test cases by command line, and get clear reports.

-Writing a test is typically a two-step process:
+Writing a test in ptest is typically a two-step process:

 1. Write the business logic of your test and insert `ptest decorators <#2---decorators>`_ in your code.